bscout9956/BasicSR/README.md

 - [ ] Add automatic model scale change (preserve conv layers, estimate upscale layers).
 - [ ] Add automatic loading of old models and new ESRGAN models.
 - [ ] Downscale images before and/or after inference.
 Helps in cleaning up some noise or bring images back to the original scale.
-- [ ] Adopt SRPGAN's extraction of features from the discriminator to test if it reduces compute usage
 - [ ] Import GMFN's recurrent network and add the feature loss to their MSE model, should have better MSE results with SRGAN's features/textures (Needs testing)
-- [ ] Import PPON's inference network to train using BasicSR's framework.
-They use dilated convolutions to increase receptive field and compare against ESRGAN with perceptually good results

 Done
 - [:white_check_mark:] Add on the fly augmentations (gaussian noise, blur, JPEG compression).